Lucy Mensing, 1929–1995: Life after physics

 Cornelie and Dorothea were born in Königsberg (now Kaliningrad), where Wilhelm Schütz was appointed professor in 1936.
 He replaced Walter Kaufmann, forced into early retirement by the Nazis.
 In August 1944, a bombing raid of the Royal Air Force destroyed the Schützes’ apartment and they went to Jena, where Wilhelm Schütz had set up a branch of his institute in Königsberg.

-In 1992, Lucy Schütz moved from Jena to Meiningen to be close to her oldest daughter, Cornelie.
+Wilhelm Schütz died in 1972.
+Lucy Schütz moved from Jena to Meiningen in 1992 to be close to her oldest daughter, Cornelie.
 This is where she died three years later, on April 28, 1995.
 Her papers, which are now with her youngest daughter, Dorothea, will eventually be deposited in the Archives of the University of Jena.

 Cite this resource